-The next group was visiting Kuma Too a week after we arrived, so we had a lot to do to prepare.
+The next group was visiting Kuma Too a week after we arrived to the British Virgin Islands, so we had a lot to do to prepare.
 Joe and I have visited the BVI countless times but never on our own vessel, so we had to check the waterways, anchorages and dinghy landings at each place we wanted to go.

 Cane Garden Bay on Tortola was our first stop.
 There is a reef at the entrance that can be a hazard if not navigated properly.
 After visiting the Callwood Rum Distillery, we enjoyed a meal on land for a change before making way to Jost Van Dyke the next morning.

 Jost Van Dyke is popular with day-trippers yearning for a taste of the famous painkiller drink from the Soggy Dollar Bar in White Bay.
 Thanks to our friend, Smokey, we got a table and prime dock space at Sydney's Peace and Love in Little Harbor.
 It is one of the last remaining true BVI experiences - Sydney's daughters still run the place and operate with the 'honor bar’ system.
 That means you walk behind the bar, serve yourself then write a tick-mark in the notebook under your boat name to be charged at the end of the night.
 We pre-ordered our lobster and fish that afternoon, which were served promptly at 7:30, as we mingled with other cruisers.
 In all the years we've been visiting the BVIs, this is by our favorite place!
 Every penny spent there goes to the family upholding a tradition - they have developers anxious to buy their land, but they refuse to change.